 It’s about a million degrees below zero in Chicago for the third straight week, and I’d love nothing more that to hop on a jet, head to L.A., and leave the $500 airfare behind at the gate.

-So over the years I’ve accumulated several frequent-flyer miles rewards credit cards, and yes, I’ve racked up quite a few free flights.
-But with 2014, I promised to clean house financially like never before.
+Over the years I’ve accumulated several frequent-flyer miles rewards credit cards, and yes, I’ve racked up quite a few free flights.
+But a couple of years back, I decided to clean house financially like never before.
 First, my wife and I paid off a mass of credit cards in one fell swoop—we couldn’t kill them all, but we decided to start with the cards that had the highest interest rates.

 Our targets included my Chase United Mileage Plus credit card with a not-so-hot APR of 13.24 percent.